BlackWolfed/DNS-Penetration-Testing-Methodology/README.md

-# Red Team_DNS Penetration Testing
+# Red Team Methodology for DNS Penetration Testing

 Hello!
 I'm **Mostafa Tamam, also known as Black_Wolf.** In the vast landscape of the internet, several hidden and obvious places might be vulnerable. **The Domain Name System (DNS)** serves as the internet's phonebook.
 Thus, I present my methodology for DNS penetration testing to identify potential vulnerabilities in DNS targets.
 This comprehensive map includes: